-At a May 20, 2022, signing ceremony, Governor Brian P. Kemp and Hyundai Motor Group Chairman Chung Euisun announced that Hyundai Motor Group will open its first fully dedicated electric vehicle (EV) and battery manufacturing facility at the Bryan County Mega Site.
-Hyundai Motor Group will invest $5.54 billion in opening its first state-of-the-art U.S. smart factory and delivering an estimated 8,100 new jobs to Georgia’s coastal region.
-Hyundai suppliers will invest approximately another $2 billion in the project.
+At a May 20, 2022, signing ceremony, Governor Brian P. Kemp and Hyundai Motor Group Chairman Chung Euisun announced that Hyundai Motor Group would open a state-of-the-art facility at the Bryan County Megasite and invest $5.54 billion in opening its first state-of-the-art U.S. smart factory and delivering an estimated 8,100 new jobs to Georgia’s coastal region.
+At the time, it was announced Hyundai suppliers would invest approximately another $2 billion in the project.

 On Aug.
 31, 2023, Hyundai Motor Group and LG Energy Solution announced an additional $2 billion in capital investment and another 400 new jobs representing $7.59 billion in capital investment and 8,500 new jobs.